WWF-International/wwf-uk-css-style-guide/readme.md

 [^!normalise]: [normalize.css](https://github.com/necolas/normalize.css) is kept separate to allow normalize.css to be updated easily.

 [^!HTML5block]: An exception is for HTML 5 elements, such as `section`, `header` etc. These should be display: block at the start of the stylesheet for older versions of Firefox.
-But then, you probably knew that - or are using something nifty like *normalise.css* which does that anyway.
+But then, you probably knew that - or are using something nifty like *normalize.css* which does that anyway.